orbkit/orbkit/doc/install.rst

 Installation Instructions
 =========================

-In this section, we present the manual installation of ORBKIT on a Unix-like system.
+In this section, we present the manual installation of ORBKIT.

 .. contents:: Table of Contents:
   :local: